pixelmindai/pixelmind-plugin-unity-package/README.md

-# Pixelmind Generator
+# Pixelmind SDK

-Unity package that allow you to generate infinite game assets using AI.
+Unity package that allows you to generate infinite game assets using AI.

 ## Install